chrisgrieser/nvim-tinygit/README.md

   no surprises.
 - Input field contents of aborted commits are briefly kept, if you just want to fix a detail.
-- The first line is used as commit subject, the rest is as commit body.
+- The first line is used as commit subject, the rest as commit body.

 ```lua
 -- values shown are the defaults